cliffhall/Fismo/README.md

 ![Fismo](docs/images/fismo-machine.png)

 _Yo dawg, we heard you like machines, so we put this machine in our state machine docs._ It is the machine that you will clone and install your own machines into.
-Bristling with potential, innit?
+Practically _bristling_ with potential, amirite?
 Incidentally, It was created by another machine, using [Midjourney](https://twitter.com/midjourney). 🤖

 ## 📖 [Documentation](https://docs.fismo.xyz)
 ## 🧪 [Fismology Lab](https://github.com/cliffhall/Fismology)